Residential Development Stamp Duty Refund Scheme

 [2] A Commencement Notice includes a 7-Day Notice.
 The purpose of a Commencement Notice is to notify the Building Control Authority that you intend carrying out building works.
 This applies where you intend making material changes of use to a building where the building regulations apply.

-[3] If you are converting a building from non-residential to residential, a Commencement Notice will not issue.
+[3] If you are converting a building from non-residential to residential, a Commencement Notice may not issue.
 However, you may be able to claim a refund under this scheme when building work commences.
 You should contact the National Stamp Duty Office (NSDO) before you make your claim.

 Next: How can you claim?